+July Conferral- The University of the Commonwealth Caribbean (UCC) confers the Academic awards due at an annual Commencement Ceremony held in July each year.
 Students will only be eligible to receive their degrees/ diplomas (Awards), after the successful completion of all the requirements of their prescribed programme of study, in accordance with the following regulations:

-Attainment of a minimum Grade Point Average (GPA) of 2.0 for undergraduate programmes and 3.0 for local graduate programmes.
+- Successfully completed all academic requirements, including matriculation matters and programme credits by the Spring semester preceding the Commencement Ceremony. - Cleared by the library and Student Financial Services. - Attainment of a minimum Grade Point Average (GPA) of 2.0 for undergraduate programmes and 3.0 for local graduate programmes - Satisfied all requirements according to the policies and practices of the University.